TheOdinProject/curriculum/javascript/testing_javascript/project_battleship.md

 Since we're doing TDD, it's important that you don't get overwhelmed.
 Simply take it one step at a time.
 Write a test, then make it pass.

-We have not yet discussed testing the appearance of a webpage.
-Doing this requires a separate set of tools, and it is outside the scope of this unit.
-For this assignment do your best to isolate every bit of application functionality from the actual DOM manipulation bits.
-You can use mocks to make sure that DOM methods like appendChild are being called, but try your best to keep those things outside of the app logic.
+We have not yet discussed testing the appearance of a webpage, which requires a separate set of tools and is outside the scope of this unit.
+Therefore, you should not test the DOM for this assignment.
+Instead, do your best to isolate every bit of application functionality from the actual DOM manipulation bits.

 ### Assignment